egulerr/Minishell/README.md

 + The program supports various built-in commands like cd, echo, export, env, pwd, and unset.
 + You can use pipes to connect multiple commands together.
 To use a pipe, you need to use the | symbol.
 For example, to pipe the output of one command to another, you can type command1 | command2.
 + The Minishell program supports multiple pipes as well.
 For example, to pipe the output of one command to two other commands, you can type command1 | command2 | command3.
 + You can also execute external commands by typing in the command name and its arguments.
+For example ls, pwd, wc.

 The Minishell program uses the standard Unix system calls to execute commands and manage processes.
 It supports standard input/output redirection using the < and > symbols, environment variables using the $ symbol, and signals like ctrl-C and ctrl-D.